streamlink/streamlink/docs/plugin_matrix.rst

-rtvs                    rtvs.sk              Yes   No    Streams may be geo-restricted to Slovakia. ruv                     ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. schoolism               schoolism.com        --    Yes   Requires a login and a subscription. seetv                   seetv.tv             Yes   No    Streams that are embedded from other sites will not work. showroom                showroom-live.com    Yes   No    Only RTMP streams are available. skai                    skai.gr              Yes   No    Only embedded youtube live streams are supported speedrunslive           speedrunslive.com    Yes   --    URL forwarder to Twitch channels. sportal                 sportal.bg           Yes   No sportschau              sportschau.de        Yes   No srgssr                  - srf.ch             Yes   No    Streams are geo-restricted to Switzerland.
+rtvs                    rtvs.sk              Yes   No    Streams may be geo-restricted to Slovakia. ruv                     ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. schoolism               schoolism.com        --    Yes   Requires a login and a subscription. showroom                showroom-live.com    Yes   No    Only RTMP streams are available. skai                    skai.gr              Yes   No    Only embedded youtube live streams are supported sportal                 sportal.bg           Yes   No sportschau              sportschau.de        Yes   No srgssr                  - srf.ch             Yes   No    Streams are geo-restricted to Switzerland.